Dromediansk/mp-blog/src/markdown-pages/javascript-closures.md

 ==> 'Hello there!'
 ```

 These two brackets one after another basically mean that whatever we return from `handleFamily`, we call again.
-We could also assign the called `handleFamily` to a variable so it would be like this:
+We could also assign the called `handleFamily`&nbsp;to a variable so it would be like this:

 ```
 const holdFamily = handleFamily();